openNDS/mesh11sd/README.md

 * auto_config - (optional) - autonomously configures the mesh network.

              Enables autonomous dynamic mesh configuration.
              Auto configure mesh interfaces in the wireless configuration.
              Default 0 (disabled).
 Set to 1 to enable.

+             Possible values:
+                0 Disabled
+                1 Enabled
+                2 Same as 1 but executes `commit_all` and enables LuCi Warning, this will lock the auto config to the initial autoconfigured mode.
+                    If you want a locked portal, ensure you have the upstream Internet connection active BEFORE first boot after reflash or install.
+                    For example if the meshnode initially configures as a portal, portal detect will be set to 0 permanently.

+                      The effect of option 2 can be reversed by issuing the command 'mesh11sd revert_all revert'

              When set to 0, the mesh11sd daemon will check for an existing mesh configuration.

              Warning: If an existing mesh configuration is found, it will be honoured even if it is incorrect.
                Manually configuring a mesh can soft brick the router if incorrectly done.

-             Auto config can be tested using the command line function 'mesh11sd auto_config test'

-             See the documentation for further information (Hint: try 'mesh11sd --help')
+             Auto config can be tested using the command line function 'mesh11sd auto_config test' See the documentation for further information (Hint: try 'mesh11sd --help')

 * auto_mesh_id - (optional) - specifies a string used to generate the mesh id hash.